 I am not a huge seasonal decorator.
 Are you?
 I don’t have a lots of tchotchkes and other décor to just change it up every season.
 I am pretty simplistic in my approach to decorating.
 I usually decorate maybe one entryway table seasonally and maybe add in a few new pillows since I love making them.
-I decided to create a large DIY “LOVE” art for Valentine’s day.
+I decided to create a large DIY “LOVE” art for Valentine’s day a couple of years ago.
 However, I used untraditional Valentine’s day colors so I can display it year round.
 It looks like a mini pallet and without the ruffles costs $9 to make.

 9 – 1”x 2” x 8’ furring strips (they are $.75 each at Lowes)